There are two distinct phases of the low FODMAP protocol.

 A paper published in 2105 from the American Journal of Gastroenterology says, “…the long-term benefit of a low-FODMAP approach in large (unselected) patient groups is unclear, especially considering its invasiveness, which requires strict guidance by a dietician, and the potential risks of, for example, reduced fiber intake and changes in microbiota composition and activity.”

 Here’s another article that reviews the benefits of going through the FODMAP reintroduction process.

 When and how should I assess my symptoms?

-At the end of an 8 week trial on the low FODMAP diet, perform an assessment of your symptoms.
+At the end of the low FODMAP elimination diet, perform an assessment of your symptoms.